-Laduree is arguably the most famous chain patisserie in Paris with its iconic pastel green awning and classic decor.
+Laduree is arguably the most famous chain patisserie in Paris with its iconic pastel green awning and classic decor, and I think lots of people would say there are the best macarons in Paris.
 This French brand has expanded to the United States and other countries throughout the world, but this pastry outpost is still a Parisian staple.
 You can take macarons to go from all locations, but I think the best way to enjoy Laduree macarons is in the restaurant.
 If you’re looking for a truly luxurious French tea experience, I highly recommend making reservations for tea at the Champs Elysees location.
 It’s pricey, but I thought it was worth it to savor the macarons and pastries in a gorgeous dining room.
 The interior of this building is so ornate and beautiful.
 You can make a reservation for this location (and others) through this link.
 My favorite favors of macarons at Laduree are Marie Antoinette Tea and salted caramel.

-Fauchon is one of the best bakeries in all of Paris.
+Fauchon is one of the best bakeries in all of Paris, so it makes sense that it is also home to some of the best macarons in Paris.
 The quality of the pastries and breads from this bakery is just outstanding.
 There are so many great pastries at Fauchon (and the croissants are some of the best in Paris), and the macarons are no exception.
 Check out their pastry menu here.
 Grab some treats and stroll around the area, though the Madeline and the nearby flower market.
 Favorite Flavors: metallic chocolate praline(pretty shiny shell!) and afternoon tea.

 Angelina is one of the more famous patisseries in Paris, and it’s very well known for its thick, decedent hot chocolate.
 I highly recommend going to the take away window by the Tuileries to avoid a super-long wait for seating!
 After you grab some of the famous hot chocolate and a couple of macarons, I recommend taking a stroll through the Tuileries gardens if it’s a nice day.
 What could be more lovely than macarons, hot chocolate, and stunning views of Paris?!
 Favorite flavors: early grey, chocolate hazelnut.